samespace/rtc-sfu/docs/recording.md

 }

 // Resume recording
-err = room.StartRecording() // also used for resuming
-if err != nil {
+err = room.StartRecording("", nil) // Use empty identifier to resume the current session if err != nil {
     log.Printf("Failed to resume recording: %v", err) }